Skip to Content

 Fact vs. Fiction in History

-Students read an adapted passage about Paul Revere’s midnight ride and differentiate historically accurate details from imaginative or fictionalized elements.
-The questions prompt students to use historical knowledge and text clues to evaluate accuracy and exaggeration.
-This activity teaches students to think critically about how historical events are retold, why authors may embellish, and how separating fact from fiction deepens understanding of the true historical context.
+This worksheet helps students in Grades 5, 6, and 7 critically examine an adapted passage about Paul Revere’s midnight ride by separating historically accurate details from imaginative or fictionalized elements.
+Through close reading, historical reasoning, evaluation of accuracy, and evidence-based analysis, students explore how historical events are retold, why authors may exaggerate for effect, and how distinguishing fact from fiction deepens true historical understanding.

 This worksheet is part of our contextualization worksheets collection.